SanderMiller/CompRobo2020Swarms/index.md

 ### Alignment
 The first rule of Boids algorithm is that agents within a flock should turn towards the average heading of the flock.
 To do this we calculated the average heading of all agents within the visibility radius of each agent, and steered the agent accordingly.
 In NetLogo headings are given in degrees between 0 and 360.
 To calculate the average heading of the flock we first found the corresponding average x and y values of the heading angles by taking the sum of the sin and cos of each heading, and then dividing by the number visible agents within the flock.
 Then we took the inverse tangent of the average y value over the average x value.
-If the average heading was
+An example of calculating the average flock heading can be shown below.
 <p align="center">
   <img height= 400 img src="Images/CalculatingAvgHeading.jpg" />
 </p>

+Once the average heading is calculated we must determine whether the agent must turn left or right.
+To do this we first find the difference between the agent's current heading and the calculated heading `currentHeading - avgHeading`.

 ## Adding Predators